First Produced By: JMG Reptile

 Do you have any suggestions or corrections for this article?

 Click here to contribute feedback

 A Lavender leopard gecko morph is currently considered polygenic, and therefore a line bred morph.
-This fact, combined with the tendency of many young lavenders to lose their colour as they mature, makes them hard to breed and to improve.
+This fact, combined with the tendency of many young lavenders to lose their color as they mature, makes them hard to breed and to improve.